 There are other personal liability issues though that might keep a board member up at night.
-For instance, a disgruntled employee might bring suit over wrongful termination, a vendor could claim breach of a contract, or a volunteer or visitor could be injured and sue the organization.
+For instance, a disgruntled employee might bring suit over wrongful termination, a supplier could claim breach of contract, or a volunteer or visitor could be injured and sue the organization.

 Fortunately, it is rare for nonprofit board members to be found liable for a nonprofit’s legal problems.
 That’s because nonprofits usually are incorporated.

 Incorporation offers the protection of limited liability to corporate directors and officers.
 This is important, especially if the organization takes in and expends significant sums of money, buys property, hires employees, or enters into leases and contracts.

 What limited liability means is that the organization's directors and officers have limited personal liability for business debts or other legal actions brought against the nonprofit.
 For example, creditors can only go after corporate assets and insurance to satisfy liabilities incurred by the corporation.

 This principle applies, however, only when the board has fulfilled its essential duties, such as the duty of care.
 Board members are legally bound to "exercise reasonable care when he or she makes a decision for the organization.

 Reasonable care is "what an 'ordinarily prudent' person in a similar situation would do."
 In the business world, some boards have been liable when they did not fulfill this requirement.

 Other ways a nonprofit board member might be held liable include: